Kohler Highline Toilet Review 2023 – Pros, Cons & Verdict

 If you spend a lot of time on the toilet, or even if you don’t, you probably want it to be as comfortable as possible.
 You can always find a seat that works better with your backside, but you won’t be able to change the height of the toilet.

-Thankfully, the Highline is available in several heights, including a comfort height model that’s 16.5 inches high to the top of the rim.
-Once you add a seat, you’ll be looking at a total height of about 17-18 inches.
-This is taller than many toilets and a great height for anyone who has issues bending to get lower, or getting off of a toilet that’s too low.
+Thankfully, the Highline is available in several sizes, including a comfort height model, which is 16.5 inches high to the top of the rim.
+Once you add a seat, it has a total height of about 17-18 inches.
+That is taller than several models and ideal for anyone with issues bending to get lower or getting off of a toilet that’s too low.

 There is plenty of water in the bowl to avoid leaving streaks.
 The water is also well placed so that when seated properly, all of the waste will land in the water and not on the sides of the bowl.

 Yes.
 The flush does a great job of hitting every part of the bowl, so no waste is left behind.